Typeform

 Tips

-- Typeform results export — When you export responses from Typeform (CSV or Google Sheets integration), hidden field values are included as columns.
-This makes it easy to analyze which marketing channels drive the most form responses.
+- Results export — When you export responses from Typeform (CSV or Google Sheets), hidden field values come through as columns.
+Handy for analyzing which channels drive the most submissions.

-- Typeform webhooks — If you use Typeform’s webhook feature to send responses to a CRM or other tool, hidden field values are included in the webhook payload automatically.
+- Webhooks — If you use Typeform webhooks to push responses to a CRM, hidden field values are included in the payload automatically.

-- Zapier / Make integrations — When connecting Typeform to other tools via Zapier or Make, map the hidden fields to the appropriate destination fields in your CRM, spreadsheet, or database.
+- Zapier / Make — When connecting Typeform to other tools, map the hidden fields to the right destination fields in your CRM, spreadsheet, or database.

-- Multiple Typeforms on one page — Add
+- Multiple forms on one page — Add

 data-attrhub-tfto each Typeform container.
-AttributionHub populates all of them independently. - Typeform analytics — Combine Typeform’s built-in analytics with attribution data to understand not just completion rates, but which traffic sources produce the most engaged respondents.
+AttributionHub populates them independently. - Combine with Typeform analytics — Use attribution data alongside Typeform’s built-in completion metrics to understand which traffic sources produce the most engaged respondents.

 Troubleshooting